ThorstenSuckow/relfield/README.md

 # relfield

-This extension provides additional query syntax for clients that use [Sparse Fieldsets](https://jsonapi.org/format/#fetching-sparse-fieldsets) with their requests.

-It allows the client to inform the server about the fields that should be included with or excluded from a resource object.
+This extension provides query-syntax and -semantics for inclusion and exclusion of fields for requested resource objects.

 ```
 Note:
-JSON:API defines itself to be always backwards compatible.
-For this reason, any mentioning of the JSON:API in this document
-won't refer to a specific version.
+JSON:API defines itself to be always backwards compatible.For this reason, any mentioning of the JSON:API in this document won't refer to a specific version.

-The following examples show unencoded [ and ] and : characters
-in query strings simply for readability.
-In practice, these characters must
-be percent-encoded, per the requirements in RFC 3986.
+The following examples show unencoded [ and ] and : characters in query strings simply for readability.
+In practice, these characters must be percent-encoded, per the requirements in RFC 3986.
 ```

 ## URI